mitchellwrosen/warpless/README.md

 - No automatic Server response header.
 - No control over preventing allocating too large of a response.
 - No automatic setting of the `Alt-Svc` response header: you can just set it yourself in a response.
+- `Expect: 100-continue` is eagerly replied to, rather than lazily upon trying to read the request body.